APPFL/APPFL/docs/tutorials/examples_globus_compute.rst

 Client Configurations
 ---------------------

 The server needs to collect certain information from the client to run the federated learning experiment.
 Below is an example of a client configuration file.
-It is available at ``examples/resources/configs_gc/clients.yaml`` at the APPFL repository at `here <https://github.com/APPFL/APPFL/blob/main/examples/resources/config_gc/clients.yaml>`_.
+It is available at ``examples/resources/configs_gc/clients.yaml`` at the APPFL repository at `here <https://github.com/APPFL/APPFL/blob/main/examples/resources/config_gc/mnist/clients.yaml>`_.

 .. code-block:: yaml

   clients:
     - endpoint_id: "ed4a1881-120e-4f67-88d7-876cd280feef"
+      client_id: "Client1"
       train_configs:
         # Device [Optional]: default is "cpu"
         device: "cpu"
         # Logging and outputs [Optional]
-        logging_id: "Client1"
         logging_output_dirname: "./output"
         logging_output_filename: "result"